 Looking to profit from the makers of computer hardware?
 You may be missing something obvious about where the money will be made in the tech industry of the future.
 Is STEC on the right side of the revolution?
-Check out the changing landscape and meet the company that Motley Fool analysts expect to lead in our free report: "The Next Trillion-Dollar Revolution."
+Check out the changing landscape and meet the company that Motley Fool analysts expect to lead "The Next Trillion-dollar Revolution."
 Click here for instant access to this free report.

 - Add STEC to My Watchlist.

 At the time this article was published Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.